DL7AD/pecan-stm32f429/README.md

 - APRS encoding (AFSK)

 What currently doesn't work at the moment (but planned):
 - APRS encoding (2GFSK)
 - High resolution image capturing (just QVGA at the moment)
-- High resolution image transmissions by 9k6 APRS
+- High resolution image transmissions by 2GFSK 9k6 APRS
 - Logging and Log transmissions
 - Amateur satellite orbit calculations and transmissions
 - Power save modes
 - Store data on the microSD card
 - 9-axsis sensor driver (MPU9250)

-Not planned:

-- Video capturing (because the hardware doesn't have that much calculation power for compression encoding)

-The following part describes in which function parts the software is divided and how they interact which each other.
+It is currently not planned to implement video capturing.
+The STM32F4 doesn't have enough calculation power for compression encoding.
+However the new pin-compabile [STM32F7x7](http://www.st.com/web/en/catalog/mmc/FM141/SC1169/SS1858) supports JPEG encoding.
+So video capturing may be possible in future.

 Modules
 =======
+This section describes the different function blocks in the software and how they interact which each other.
 The software provides multiple modules, which supply the main functionality of the tracker like transmitting positions or images.
-Modules are basically threads in the ChibiOS RTOS.
+Modules are basically [threads in the ChibiOS RTOS](http://www.chibios.org/dokuwiki/doku.php?id=chibios:howtos:createthread).
 Modules can be:

 - POSITION - for transmining position and telemetry
 - IMAGE - for transmitting images